 Is Same-Sex Marriage in Jeopardy?

-Like the right to abortion, the right to same-sex marriage hinges on the Equal Protection and Due Process clauses of the Constitution’s 14th Amendment.
+Like the right to abortion, the right to same-sex marriage hinges on the Due Process clause of the Constitution’s 14th Amendment.
 This amendment was adopted after the Civil War as part of Reconstruction.
 Over the years, the Supreme Court has interpreted the amendment to guarantee the right to use birth control (Griswold v.
 Connecticut, 1965), to be intimate with someone of the same sex (Lawrence v.
 Texas, 2003), and to marry a person of one’s choosing (Obergefell v.
 Hodges, 2015).

-In his draft opinion, Justice Alito doesn’t mince words.
+Writing for the majority in Dobbs v.
+Jackson, Justice Samuel Alito doesn’t mince words.
 He argues that Roe v.
-Wade was wrongly decided because the Constitution doesn’t explicitly mention abortion and because a woman’s right to end a pregnancy isn’t “deeply rooted in this nation’s history.”
+Wade was wrongly decided because the Constitution doesn’t explicitly mention abortion, and because a woman’s right to end a pregnancy isn’t “deeply rooted in this nation’s history.”

 This argument is misguided, if only because it runs afoul of stare decisis, the legal doctrine that obliges a court of law to follow prior court decisions when making a ruling on a similar case.
-Justice Alito’s opinion may nevertheless hold, and the reasoning behind it could form a road map for overturning same-sex marriage and other 14th Amendment rights.
+The reasoning behind Justice Alito’s opinion may nevertheless form a road map for overturning same-sex marriage and other 14th Amendment rights.

 For those of us in the LGBTQ community, the question is what we can do to protect ourselves and our hard-won right to marriage.